Tech Giants: Heka Health’s Tony Salah on Turnkey Wellness Challenges for Events and 365 Community Engagement

 What are some of your most successful wellness challenge programs at events?

-In November, we did IMEX America 2021 in Las Vegas again, which was sponsored by Maritz Global Events, our strategic partner that designed the overall challenge and was a co-sponsor along with Caesars Entertainment.
+In November, we did IMEX America 2021 in Las Vegas again with Maritz Global Events, our strategic partner that designed the overall challenge and was a co-sponsor along with Caesars Entertainment.
 Collectively, challenge participants accumulated more than six million steps and engaged in more than 900 different bonus wellbeing activities, including the popular Social Connect feature, IMEXRun, 15-minute meditation sessions, a gratitude journal and donating to ECPAT, an industry cause to fight human trafficking.
 Caesars gave away daily step goal prizes such as tickets to the LINQ High Roller and LINQ Zipline.
-Another great success story was the Association of Endodontists (AAE) 2020 Rotary Virtual Convention Challenge.
+Another great success story was the 2020 Rotary Virtual Convention Challenge.
 Highlights included 4,000-plus participants from more than 150 countries, more than 115 million cumulative steps/wellness points, more than 7,000 bonus activity engagements and 19,000 daily challenge emails with an average 50% open rate.
 Lastly, for PCMA Convening Leaders 2022, held Jan.
 9-12 at Caesars Forum in Las Vegas, we partnered with Maritz Global Events as well, and the challenge was great, with a lot of high engagement levels for participants and with the sponsor, Destination Vancouver.
 We had more than 200 registrants who completed more than 4.6 million steps and engaged in nearly 500 bonus wellness activities, including Destination Vancouver well-being videos, which were embedded on the challenge app, and meditation, yoga, massage and other experiences at the Destination Vancouver Well-Being Lounge.

 How can wellness challenges help build and sustain community?

-Wellness doesn’t have to be a one-time thing that you use at your annual event.
+Wellness doesn’t have to be a one-time thing that you only use at your annual event.
 If you're really going to create community, you should be supportive throughout the year.
 It’s not only engaging the end user, but it also has the sponsors supporting year-long initiatives.
-A perfect example is a two-year initiative we have with the School Nutrition Association that initially stemmed from a wellness challenge at their event.
+A perfect example is a two-year program we have with the School Nutrition Association that initially stemmed from a wellness challenge at their event.
 They now do quarterly challenges with their community that have had thousands of participants because it’s so engaging.
 The sponsor is Jennie-O, which is focused on healthy food products.
 It’s been very successful.
-You start to lose people’s attention after one event, so this is a way you can keep them engaged and thinking about their health and wellness.
+You start to lose people’s attention after one event, so this is a way you can keep them engaged and thinking about their health and wellness throughout the year.